 In SOLIDWORKS, I’m designing some parts that will eventually be injection molded.
-Really, I’d like to create a Family Mold; having two different parts created in the same mold.
+Really, I’d like to create a Family Mold; having two different parts created in the same plastic mold.
 This is most often done when you have two components that need to fit together, like the top and bottom half of a casing, as I’m working on, shown below.

 I’ve run a simulation of the injection of polymer in SOLIDWORKS Plastics, however I’m finding a bit of a problem.
-As a result of the two different shapes and relative volumes, one side of my mold is filling up before the other.
+As a result of the two different shapes and relative volumes, one side of my plastic mold is filling up before the other.

 In order to address this, we need to balance our runners.
 If we adjust the sizes of the runners leading up to each part individually, we can achieve a consistent fill time, and therefore the same pressure at end of fill.
 But where do we start?
 Well, thankfully SOLIDWORKS Plastics has an automatic runner balancing system that can calculate this for us!
-I’ll just start the process and grab a cup of coffee as it runs a few different iterations of our runner system, homing in on the correct runner design.
+I’ll just start the process and grab a cup of coffee as it runs a few different iterations of our runner system, honing in on the correct runner design.

 I came back a couple of minutes later to a completed, balanced family mold!